"Doctor," Wyn said as she watched him step back from the console

 to the danger.

-"Come on," he said, trying to lift him.
-He felt like a deadweight.
+“Come on,” he said, trying to lift him.
+He was deadweight.

-not quite as slim, but there wasn't much more than an inch either way
+he was, not quite as slim, but there wasn’t much more than an inch

-and maybe a few pounds in weight.
-He should have been able to lift him.
+either way and maybe a few pounds in weight.
+He should have been able

 He heard a creak above him and looked up to see the flames licking the